arifkhan10/Enkoat-Project/README.md

 - 🌐 Map view using Leaflet to visualize project density
 - 🎯 Filters by state and roof type
 - 📥 Export to CSV and PDF
 - 📍 Location markers powered by city/state lat/lng
+- 🔔 Toast notifications for form submission success and error messages

 ---
 # 🧪 Mock Data Generation